-- Chemotherapy uses drugs to kill cancer cells. - Chemotherapy can cause a range of side-effects. - Side-effects normally go after treatment ends.
+- Chemotherapy uses drugs to kill cancer cells. - Chemotherapy can cause a range of side-effects. - · Side-effects normally go after treatment ends.

-Chemotherapy is a treatment that uses drugs to kill cancer cells.
-The doctor who specialises in chemotherapy for CML is a haematologist.
+Chemotherapy is a treatment that uses drugs to kill the abnormal lymphocyte cells.
+The drugs used in chemotherapy travel through your bloodstream to almost every part of your body.